janapc03/boba-ordering-app/README.md

 [Added a large taro milk tea with [boba, pudding] to this order, Added a small wintermelon milk tea with [pudding] to this order, Removed a small wintermelon milk tea with [pudding] from this order]

+## *Phase 4: Task 3*
+- Make Order a singleton class to reduce excessive association between classes
+- Refactor methods (in all classes) so that they each only have one job because some methods are currently too complex
+- Remove PrimaryFrame class and incorporate it into BubbleTeaBlastAppGUI instead